BernieO/calcardbackup/README.md

        Needs to be given, if certificate is selfsigned or for other reasons not trustful to curl.
 -u | --usersfile FILE
        Find usernames and passwords in FILE.
 One user with according password separated by a colon per line.
-See examples/users.txt.examples If this option is not given, calcardbackup will look for file users.txt in scripts directory
+See examples/users.txt.example If this option is not given, calcardbackup will attempt to use file 'users.txt' in scripts directory
 -x | --uncompressed
        don't compress backup folder